Here are the latest COVID-19 case numbers confirmed Monday in Washington

 Case rates

-For the past seven days, Washington had a case rate of 21 per 100,000 people.
-Eight states were lower.
+For the past seven days, Washington had a case rate of 18.5 per 100,000 people.
+Nine states were lower.

-Arizona has the highest rate in the United States at 70.3.
-Hawaii is the lowest at 6.6.
+South Carolina has the highest rate in the United States at 63.8.
+Hawaii is the lowest at 5.9.

 Vaccine

-According to DOH, 728,636 doses of the COVID-19 vaccine have been administered in Washington.
+According to DOH, 942,166 doses of the COVID-19 vaccines have been administered in Washington.

 Currently approved vaccines require two shots for maximum effectiveness.